Adi-11garg/phpworkshop/README.md

     Create Amazon AMI from it in the region you want to use it

 # How to configure wordpress with nginx �:
-To install the nginx package, use the default package manager as follows:
-Confirm that the Nginx service is up and enabled on boot using the following systemctl commands.
-Open a web browser and use the following address to navigate. (http://YOUR_SERVER_IP) Installing Mysql Database on Ubuntu 20.04
+1.To install the nginx package, use the default package manager as follows:/ 2.Confirm that the Nginx service is up and enabled on boot using the following systemctl commands./ 3.Open a web browser and use the following address to navigate. (http://YOUR_SERVER_IP)/ 4.Installing Mysql Database on Ubuntu 20.04/
-Confirm that the Mysql database service is running and is enabled to automatically start when your system is restarted.
-You need to enable some basic security measures for the Mysql database installation, by running the mysql_secure_installation script which ships with the Mysql package.
+5.Confirm that the Mysql database service is running and is enabled to automatically start when your system is restarted./ 6.You need to enable some basic security measures for the Mysql database installation, by running the mysql_secure_installation script which ships with the Mysql package./
-To access the Mysql shell, run the mysql command with the -u option with sudo.
-Installing PHP in Ubuntu 20.04
+7.To access the Mysql shell, run the mysql command with the -u option with sudo./ 8.Installing PHP in Ubuntu 20.04/
-After finding the extension, you can install it.
-For example, I am installing PHP modules for Redis in-memory cache and Zip compression tool.
+9.After finding the extension, you can install it.
+For example, I am installing PHP modules for Redis in-memory cache and Zip compression tool./
-After installing PHP extension, you need to restart nginx to apply recent changes.
-Next, test if Nginxis working in conjunction with PHP.
-Create an info.php page under the web document root /var/www/html/ directory as shown.
+10.After installing PHP extension, you need to restart nginx to apply recent changes./ 11.Next, test if Nginxis working in conjunction with PHP.
+Create an info.php page under the web document root /var/www/html/ directory as shown./
-Copy and paste the following code in the file, then save the file and exit it.
+12.Copy and paste the following code in the file, then save the file and exit it.
      <?php
         phpinfo();
      ?>
-open a web browser and navigate using the following address.
+13.open a web browser and navigate using the following address.

       http://YOUR_SERVER_IP/info.php

-Installing PhpMyAdmin in Ubuntu 20.04
+14.Installing PhpMyAdmin in Ubuntu 20.04/
-To configure a database for PhpMyAdmin with the dbconfig-common package, select yes in the next prompt.
-Next, create a password for PhpMyAdmin to register with the Mysql database server.
-In a browser go to http://SERVER_IP/phpmyadmin, replacing SERVER_IP with the server’s actual IP address.
-After installing lemp you can download the latest version of wordpress.
-Once the download is complete, extract the archived file using the tar command as shown.
-Next, move the extracted WordPress directory into your document root i.e. /var/www/html/ and under your website as shown (replace mysite.com with your website’s name or domain name).
-The following command will create a mysite.com directory and move WordPress files under it.
+15.To configure a database for PhpMyAdmin with the dbconfig-common package, select yes in the next prompt./ 16.Next, create a password for PhpMyAdmin to register with the Mysql database server./ 17.In a browser go to http://SERVER_IP/phpmyadmin, replacing SERVER_IP with the server’s actual IP address./ 18.After installing lemp you can download the latest version of wordpress./ 19.Once the download is complete, extract the archived file using the tar command as shown./ 20.Next, move the extracted WordPress directory into your document root i.e. /var/www/html/ and under your website as shown (replace mysite.com with your website’s name or domain name).
+The following command will create a mysite.com directory and move WordPress files under it./
-Now set appropriate permissions on the website (/var/www/html/mysite.com) directory.
-It should be owned by the Nginx user and group called www-data.
+21.Now set appropriate permissions on the website (/var/www/html/mysite.com) directory.
+It should be owned by the Nginx user and group called www-data./
-Creating a WordPress Database for Website.
-Creating Nginx VirtualHost for WordPress Website Completing the WordPress Installation via Web Interface.
+22.Creating a WordPress Database for Website./ 23.Creating Nginx VirtualHost for WordPress Website/ 24.Completing the WordPress Installation via Web Interface./

 # Jenkins Instance Setup